snipem/gt7dashboard/README.md

 Hint: You should set the `GT7_PLAYSTATION_IP` env var since Docker containers are not allowed to send UDP broadcasts by default.
 This is the default behaviour when no IP is set.

+## Lap Files

+If you want to edit your lap files, use a JSON editor.
+For example ` cat ... | jq -c '.[0:4]' > ...` will shorten the laps to the first 4 laps in the save file.

 ## Contributing

 Please add unit tests for all new features, calculations etc.